Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy

 \section{Limitations}

 This study isolates representation and inference strategy under controlled conditions, but several factors constrain the scope of the conclusions.

-First, the evaluation is restricted to two 3B-scale instruction-tuned models.
-Although this design enables focused analysis of limited-capacity systems, the findings may not generalize directly to larger architectures or models trained under different regimes.
+First, the evaluation is restricted to three 3--4B-scale instruction-tuned models.
+Although this design enables focused analysis of limited-capacity systems, the findings may not generalize directly to larger architectures, which may exhibit qualitatively different structural reasoning capabilities.

 Second, graphs are serialized as text without explicit structural inductive bias.
 Although this reflects realistic language-model usage, it inherently constrains representational efficiency compared to graph neural networks or specialized architectures.